joba-1/STM32L0LoraTx/README.md

 ### RFM95W

-* Ant=~8cm wire (vary length and position to get best average RSSI as reported by LoraRx)
+* Ant=~8cm wire (vary length and position to get best average RSSI as reported by LoraRx).
 * NSS=CS, others should be obvious

 ### Serial